-Surgery is done while you are under general anesthesia so you are asleep and pain-free.
-Surgery usually takes 2 to 3 hours.
+Surgery is done while you are under general anesthesia, so you are asleep and pain-free.
+Surgery most often takes 2 to 3 hours.
 Your surgeon may choose from different techniques.

-Before surgery is considered, your doctor will have you try:
+Before surgery is considered, your health care provider will have you try:

 Before your surgery: